-[Editor’s Note: Van Dusen wrote this in a time when humans barely regarded the magic done by non-human peoples.
+[Editor’s Note: Duerson wrote this in a time when humans barely regarded the magic done by non-human peoples.
 This oversight has been rectified by more recent scholarship.
 Here, as in so much else, the divide lies at the Great War.
-We present Van Dusen’s work as a classic example of the older historical tradition.
-A good starting point for the new scholarship is The Magic of All Races, edited by J. Strayer in 2755 AUC by Elzevir Publishing.]
+We present his work as a classic example of the older historical tradition.
+A good starting point for the new scholarship is The Magic of All Nations, edited by J. Strayer in 2755 AUC by Elzevir Publishing.]

 While there are scraps of evidence for magic prior to 1131, the traditional date still serves well as a starting point, for the efflorescence of magic at this time is sudden and dramatic.
 The hallmark of Golden Age magic is chaos: there is very little pattern to what sort of magic appeared, who wielded it, and how effective it was.
 Much of this perception is no doubt due to the uneven and highly literary nature of our sources.
 Were the great figures of the Golden Age really so powerful, or did their chroniclers exaggerate?
 There is no way to tell for certain, and strong arguments have been made in every direction.